ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-guard.md

 ### Configure the Testing Module

 We know that we are going to be checking to see if we have an identity and that we may have to navigate to the login page.
-So let's set up the module such that the `Store`, `SessionVaultService`, and `NavController` are both provided as mocks by adding a `providers` array to the `TestBed.configureTestingModule()` call.
+So let's set up the module such that the `Store`, `SessionVaultService`, and `NavController` are all provided as mocks by adding a `providers` array to the `TestBed.configureTestingModule()` call.

 ```typescript
 ...